m-matthews/CarND-Vehicle-Detection/writeup.md

          }
 ```

-Note that at the end of the `train()` method these parameters are saved into [vehicles.yaml](./carnd/vehicles.yaml) for use in the later image and video processing pipeline.
+Note that at the end of the [Vehicle](./carnd/vehicle.py) class `train()` method these parameters are saved into [vehicles.yaml](./carnd/vehicles.yaml) for use in the later image and video processing pipeline.

 ### Feature Normalisation